LoanDB/loanpy/README.rst

 Upcoming Release: Version 3
 ---------------------------

-Stay tuned for the upcoming release of LoanPy Version 3, which is scheduled for next week!
+Stay tuned for the upcoming release of loanpy version 3, which is scheduled for May 2023.

 Installation
 ------------